omtcyang/iOPENText/README.md

 # iOPENText Group
 The Northwestern Polytechnical University iOPENText Group focuses on text detection, recognition, and spotting simultaneously.
-This project provides kinds of resources to help junior researchers follow this field's development.
+This project provides kinds of resources to help junior researchers follow these fields' development.

 Any pull requests or issues are welcome.